fleetdm/fleet/docs/Deploy/deploy-on-render.md

 You should be prompted with a setup page, where you can enter your name, email, and password.
 Run through those steps and you should have an empty hosts page waiting for you.

 You’ll find the enroll-secret after clicking “Add hosts”.
 This is a special secret the host will need to register to your Fleet instance.
-Once you have the enroll-secret you can use `fleetctl` to generate installers, which makes installing and updating osquery super simple.
+Once you have the enroll-secret you can use `fleetctl` to generate Fleet's agent (fleetd), which makes installing and updating osquery super simple.

 To install `fleetctl`, which is the command line interface (CLI) used to communicate between your computer and Fleet, you either run `npm install -g fleetctl` or [download fleetctl](https://github.com/fleetdm/fleet/releases/tag/fleet-v4.3.0) from Github.
 Once it's installed try the following command (Docker require) on your terminal: